 The generator enables you to use AC accessories without being attached to shore power.
-A Fischer PandaTM model 5000, capable of producing 5000 peak watts (41.7A) and a constant 4500 watts (37.5A) is installed on your boat.
+A Fischer PandaTM model 5000, capable of producing 5000 peak watts (41.7 amps) and a constant 4500 watts (37.5 amps) is installed on your boat.
 A separate 13 gallon (49 L) diesel tank located in the aft rigging area supplies fuel to the diesel generator.
 The diesel fuel level may be monitored using the gauge located near the generator control panel.